 and countertop Soundshuttle and the portable Clipboard, distributed

-in the USA by Pure
+in the USA by Hearing Loss Help and others.

-For catalogs and stores that sell other assistive
+Catalogs and stores that sell other assistive

 listening devices, including phones, personal listening systems,